What is the Yellow Peeling Oil?

-As it's a layered peel, (meaning it contains more than one peeling agent), it has a stronger effect on the skin than generic AHA peels.
-It is suitable for use on all skin types, although, if you have a particular skin condition, such as eczema and dermatitis, we would advise consulting with your dermatologist before using.
+As it's a layered peel (meaning it contains more than one peeling agent), it has a stronger effect on the skin than generic AHA peels.
+It is suitable for use on all skin types.
+If you have a particular skin condition, such as eczema and dermatitis, we'd advise consulting with your dermatologist before using.

 What is in the Yellow Peeling Oil?

 Glycolic Acid, Lactic Acid, Malic Acid, Salicylic Acid, Citric Acid, Vitamin A.

 You should only use this peel if you are familiar with your skin type and you've used AHA products previously with no complications.
 The extent of the peeling will vary from person to person.
 To avoid post-peel hyper-pigmentation and achieve a great peel, please follow the instructions below as carefully as possible: